 The widest part of the paintbrush is called shoulder.
 That is just where most artists hold their paintbrush to allow it to bounce and be … Try This about Paintbrush I love

 You can benefit from online coaching sessions.
-From anywhere in the world, with the tools and objects you love.
+From your working space or studio, with the projects, tools and objects you love.
 Mindful observation is the entry point for living well and making well.

-Tag your friends along, designers and artists, and bring your learning in the workroom.
-Explore together the economics of your hands and the whole body, to live well and make well.
+Tag your friends along, start-up thinkers, performers, designers and artists, and bring your learning in the workroom.
+Explore together the economics of your mind and body, to live well and make well.

 12 WEEK PLAN

-Dedicate 12 weeks of training to cultivate the practice of Body Economics in your life.
-Move, breathe, and discover how to connect through your senses.
-Find the alertness to live well and make well.
+Dedicate 12 weeks of training to cultivate upright awareness and confidence in your life.
+Move, breathe, and discover how to deeply connect in your body.
+Find new energy and the alertness to live well and make well.

-For students of design, architecture and the visual arts, donation only sessions are provided at my studio, with proceeds to revitalize historic architectural landmarks in Los Angeles.
+For devoted artists and students of design and the visual arts, donation only group sessions are provided at my studio, with proceeds to support self-expression and creativity through the California Arts Council.

 “For me, the resonance that remains from our contact was Marco's process.
 The ways he guided my attention reminded me so much about my ability to choose how and where to focus that attention...